FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Special Meeting - 14th March 2016.md

 required documentation in relation to the co-options for three of the vacancies had been

-received and was in order.---
+received and was in order.
+---
 **2**

 (i)